Allegheny-Computer-Science-102-F2020/cs102-F2020-midterm-starter/midterm_examination.md

 Pick one laboratory or practical assignment that you worked on this semester that you struggled to understand and solve and explain how the struggle itself was valuable.
-In the context of this question, describe the struggle and how you overcame it through your own actions.
+In the context of this question, describe the struggle in the field of discrete structures and how you overcame it through your own actions.
 In your response to this question, you might also discuss whether struggling built aspects of character in you (e.g. endurance, self-confidence, or competence to solve new problems) and how these virtues might benefit you in later ventures.

 ## (10 Points) Provide a detailed, multiple paragraph response to the following question: